maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 __Question text__

+This text should be input directly in HTML mode.

      <p>Find the equation of the line tangent to @p@ at the point $x=@pt@$.</p>
      <p>1.
 Differentiate @p@ with respect to $x$. [[input:ans1]] [[validation:ans1]] [[feedback:prt1]]</p>
      <p>2.
 Evaluate your derivative at $x=@pt@$. [[input:ans2]] [[validation:ans2]] [[feedback:prt2]]</p>